A continuous variable quantum battery with wireless and remote charging: III. Main results

-Fig.~\ref{figure2}(c) demonstrates the evolution of the energies $E_{1}(t)$, $E_{e}(t)$ and $E_{i}(t)$ with time only considering the anti-rotating wave coupling.
-It is found that the energy of the charger is always larger than $4\omega_{1}$ in this situation.
+Fig.~\ref{figure2}(c) shows the evolution of the energies $E_{1}(t)$, $E_{e}(t)$ and $E_{i}(t)$ with time for only considering the counter-rotating wave coupling (i.e., $G=g$).
+It is found that the oscillation of $E_{e}(t)$ is in phase with $E_{1}(t)$ but completely out of phase with $E_{i}(t)$.
+The energy of the charger $E_{1}(t)$ is always larger than $4\omega_{1}$ in this situation.
 The battery's energy comes entirely from the interaction, rather than from the charger.
-This indicates that the anti-rotating wave coupling inhibits energy exchange between the charger and the battery.
-Whether we can hypothesis that the charger is directly prepared to the vacuum state, making the battery continuously extract the energy from the interaction.
+The counter-rotating wave coupling inhibits energy exchange between the charger and the battery.
+The reason is that the existence of the counter-rotating wave coupling makes it difficult to synchronize the dynamical phases of different single-particle states, which can not form an effective enhancement for the system's coherence.
+It seems that what state the charger is in doesn't matter anymore for this situation.
+There is a hypothesis that the charger can be directly prepared into the vacuum state, making the battery continuously extract the energy from the interaction.
 However, this hypothesis does not apply to reality.
-When the initial energy of the charger is zero, the system evolves and the battery gains energy, but cannot obtain ergotropy.
-Fig.~\ref{figure2}(d) demonstrates the evolution of $R(t)$, $S(t)$ and $C(t)$ with time only considering the anti-rotating wave coupling.
-Eighty percent of the battery's energy can be extracted throughout the process due to $R(t)=0.8$.
-The entropy, $S(t)$, oscillates over time.
-The entropy describes the disorder of the subsystem and the degree of entanglement of the whole system.
-The presence of nonzero entropy is not conducive for the battery's energy to be transferred into useful work.
-The oscillation of $S(t)$ is synchronized with $C(t)$.
-A comparison of Fig.~\ref{figure2}(b) with Fig.~\ref{figure2}(d) shows that the oscillation of the ergotropy is consistent with that of the quantum coherence, but not with that of the quantum entanglement.
-The second feature that can be deduced is that the quantum coherence is more significant than the quantum entanglement for the ergotropy of the continuous variable quantum battery, irrespective of the coupling being anti-rotating or rotating wave.
+When the initial energy of the charger is zero, although the system can evolve and the battery can gain the energy, but the latter cannot be transferred into the ergotropy.
+Fig.~\ref{figure2}(d) demonstrates the evolution of $R(t)$, $S(t)$ and $C(t)$ with time for only considering the counter-rotating wave coupling. $R(t)=0.8$ means about eighty percent of the battery's energy can be extracted throughout the process.
+The pure state is changed into the mixed one by the counter-rotating wave coupling, and the disorder exists in the system.
+The presence of nonzero entropy is not conducive to transferring the battery's energy into the ergotropy.
+The entropy $S(t)$ oscillates over time, and the oscillation of $S(t)$ is synchronized with $C(t)$.
+A comparison of Fig.~\ref{figure2}(b) with Fig.~\ref{figure2}(d) shows that the oscillation of the ergotropy is consistent with that of the quantum coherence, but not always with that of the quantum entanglement.
+The second feature that can be deduced is that the quantum coherence is more significant than the quantum entanglement for the ergotropy of the continuous variable quantum battery, irrespective of the wave coupling being rotating or counter-rotating.